I am writing this to you.

 This was the first time I thought I was going to die of an overdose.
 My left arm tingled with pins and needles, and my breathing shook in a frightening way.
 I could not see properly.
 I could not breathe right and I could not stop the rush of adrenaline that flooded my bloodstream.
 All I could do was cook up another batch, smoke it, and hope to feel better.

-And when the cocaine was through and the demons finished their trip through my veins like angry soldiers complacent with their own suicide—I turned from one extreme to another.
+When the cocaine was through and the demons finished their trip through my veins like angry soldiers complacent with their own suicide—I turned from one extreme to another.
 I went from a speed-like numbness to a warmer, cocoon-like sense of weightlessness, which is also known as Heroin.

 Once the new powder switched places in my system, I swiveled downward and at last—I felt nothing.
 I lost my concern about the owners of the bar on the floor above me.
 I forgot about the paranoid whispers and intense jaw-grinding that came along with the cocaine buzz.